 If you are having surgery the same day as your mapping procedure, you will be escorted from the scanning room to the operating room.
 In most other cases, you will go home after the mapping procedure.

 The sentinel node biopsy is a surgical procedure.
 Refer to the resource your nurse gave you called Getting Ready for Surgery, which explains how to prepare for the biopsy.

-To locate the sentinel node(s), your surgeon will use a small device to measure the radioactivity from the liquid that was injected during the lymphatic mapping.
-Once the sentinel node(s) are located, your surgeon will make a small incision.
+To locate the sentinel node(s), your surgeon will use a small device to measure the radioactivity from the fluid that was injected during the mapping procedure.
+Once the sentinel node(s) are located, your surgeon will make a small incision (surgical cut).
 The sentinel nodes will be blue from the blue dye, allowing your surgeon to see them.
 He or she will remove the sentinel node(s) and send them to the Pathology Department to see if they contain cancer cells.

 If there are cancer cells in your sentinel node(s), your surgeon can do a lymph node dissection right away or at a later date.
 During a lymph node dissection, your surgeon removes the lymph nodes that contain cancer cells.
 Your doctor will talk with you about the timing that is right for you.

 You may go home that same day or you may need to stay in the hospital, depending on any additional surgeries you may have had.

 More tests will be done on your sentinel node(s) in the Pathology Department.
 Depending on the results, more lymph nodes may need to be removed.
 Your doctor will talk with you about this in detail.